usaid-cs/yesterday-i-learned/random.md

 - _Correctness_ means never returning an incorrect result; _Robustness_ means never failing, even if it means having to return an incorrect result.
 - [What not to do if you use Tor](https://www.whonix.org/wiki/DoNot): remember to separate your tor life like your work life.
 Never look at the same thing with and without tor, among other things.
 - Bruce Lee took the [wrong kind of painkiller](https://en.wikipedia.org/wiki/Equagesic), had his brain swell by 13%, and died young.
 His son, Brandon, also a martial arts actor, died when [an idiot](https://en.wikipedia.org/wiki/Brandon_Lee#Death) made blanks out of live rounds.
-- The Peak Tower is situated in the trough between two peaks.
-Dat gap is called "[Victoria Gap](https://en.wikipedia.org/wiki/Victoria_Gap)".
 - Des Voeux is actually Des Vœux, because the French.
 - The tip material in modern fountain pens is still conventionally called "iridium", although there is seldom any iridium in it; other metals such as tungsten have taken its place.
 - If priests take the [canon law](https://en.wikipedia.org/wiki/Canon_law) seriously (which they should, because they are priests), then they cannot reveal a confessional, even if it concerns illegal activities.